 Working with a small team that relies on and learns from each other is a large part of why I enjoy working here so much -creating great Scotch is a real team effort.
-I really enjoy innovation and the process of working to craft new spirits with flavour(s) as the central focus.
+I really enjoy innovation and the process of working to craft new spirits with flavor(s) as the central focus.

 9. HOW HAVE YOU FOUND BEING A FEMALE IN A MALE-DOMINATED INDUSTRY?

-To be honest, in my experience this hasn’t been the case.
-Our team at Diageo has an even male to female ratio and we have female Master Blenders at Bell’s and Buchanan’s.
+To be honest, in my experience, this hasn’t been the case.
+Our team at Diageo has an even male-to-female ratio and we have female Master Blenders at Bell’s and Buchanan’s.
 This ratio is also reflected in distillery management, and I’m seeing more female operators and engineers at different distilleries and sites across Scotland.

 10. LOOKING FORWARD, WHERE DO YOU SEE THE FUTURE OF WHISKY?